Rognan

-Rognan is a village and the administrative centre of the municipality of Saltdal in Nordland county, Norway.
-The village is located at the innermost part of Skjerstad Fjord, called Saltdal Fjord.
+Rognan is a village and the administrative centre of Saltdal Municipality in Nordland county, Norway.
+The village is located at the head of the Saltdal Fjord (the innermost part of the Skjerstad Fjord).
 It is located about 15 km north of the village of Røkland.

-Local activity
+The 2.54 km2 village has a population (2023) of 2,600 and a population density of 1024 PD/km2.